CHOOSE THE RIGHT NAIL

 Typical applications

-XHA nails are typically used in applications using a gas nailer where multiple fixing points are required.
-Because the nails come in a variety of lengths, there are a wide range of possible applications across all sectors.
+XHA nails are usually paired with accessories while using the FORCE ONE+ gas nailer.
+Because the nails come in a variety of lengths, there are a wide range of possible certified applications.

 • Electrical installations